pierky/bgp-large-communities-playground/README.md

 Luckly many vendors and networking software authors are approaching this solution and [started implementing](http://largebgpcommunities.net/implementations/) [the draft](https://tools.ietf.org/html/draft-heitz-idr-large-community).
 This repository (presumptuously) wants to offer some hints to quickly have a *large-bgp-communities*-aware lab up & running on the basis of the latest code available.

-Currently it supports 4 products:
+Currently it supports the following products:
 - [ExaBGP](https://github.com/Exa-Networks/exabgp)
 - [GoBGP](https://github.com/osrg/gobgp)
 - [BIRD](http://bird.network.cz/)
 - [pmacct](http://www.pmacct.net/)
+- [Quagga](http://www.nongnu.org/quagga/) (no Large BGP Communities support yet)

 [Docker images](https://hub.docker.com/u/pierky/) have been built in order to have them running on the latest Large-BGP-Communities-aware code fetched from the `master` branch of them.